dbolin/Apex.Serialization/README.md

 #### Performance

 Performance is a feature!
+Apex.Serialization is an extremely fast binary serializer.
 See [benchmarks](Benchmarks.md) for comparisons with other fast binary serializers.

 ### Custom serialization/deserialization